dsa-org/onboarding/docs/StatLinkRunthrough.md

 ## Manager Dashboard Workflow

 - [ ] Visit www.staging.statlink.io on any device and any broswer (<mark style="background-color: lightblue">www.staging.statlink.io</mark> is our testing environment.
-Remove <mark style="background-color: lightblue">"staging"</mark> to access produciton.)
+Remove <mark style="background-color: lightblue">"staging"</mark> to access production.)
 - [ ] Create an Account - Select your role as a "Coach."
 - [ ] Create a Team (Name is Saint Joseph's Hawks)
 - [ ] Home page > Roster > Players > Upload a Roster for your new team (manual or csv upload).
 [Click HERE to download a sample file](sample_files/StatLink-Roster-SJU.csv)